ctnava/rxtechnotes/5_settings.md

 - Must be kept clean and organized
 - All prescriptions are checked by the pharmacist before moving to the pickup bins

-**Compounding Area:**
+Sometimes pharmacies have a **Compounding Area** for:

-- Used for mixing medications such as powders, creams, or suspensions
+- mixing medications such as powders, creams, or suspensions
 - Must have an easily accessible, clean sink
 - **Common Equipment**:
   - Glass mortar & pestle